josephdinnison/gaming-code/README.md

 ## About the program
 * This is a basic Python script, and uses only two libraries ("random" and "termcolor").

 * Future updates may include other libraries, such as "pygame".
-Future updates may also include adjusted variables for balance.
+Future updates may also include adjusted variables for added balance.